BIGJRA/BIGJRA.github.io/rejuv.md

 ## Route 2

-There’s a *Carbos* right and down from the red flower on the left as you enter.
+There's a *Carbos* right and down from the red flower on the left as you enter.
 The grassy spot in the middle of dirt right from Meganium hides a *Green Shard.*